 The plot circled here, No 157, is a group of 10 in 1839, 12 in 1910, houses owned by George Gurney in 1839 and Miss E Rayner of Worcester Rd in 1910.

+George Gurney (1813 ─ 1844), a builder, is the owner of this block of houses in 1839.
 His father Thomas, who died in 1837 aged 62 in Bishop Street was also a builder and with his widow, Jane (1771 ─ 1842) and son living in the houses and next door to each other, see below, it surely would have been Thomas who built these houses.

 George married Emma Matthews (1808 ─ 1848) in 1833.
 Sadly George died in 1844 aged just 31.